0abst/Website-built/README.md

 https://peer2panel-com-website.vercel.app/

-The aim is to have a platform for showing a prototype of a solar panel which automatically stores measurements on its performance on the blockchain.

-This website has been done as a follow-up of the Swiss Blockchain hackhaton
+On the website, a prototype of a solar panel - which automatically stores performance metrics on a blockchain - is shown.
+This was done as a follow-up to the 2021 Swiss Blockchain hackhaton